In today’s episode, we’re going to be talking about how to build your credibility as a business owner and entrepreneur.

 But honestly, if I had jumped into it being $5,000 or nothing to work with me when I first started my business, I know that all the mindset stuff and all the money blocks that would have come up would have been very difficult for me to overcome.

 I also know that that predictability of income for me would have been so low that I wouldn’t have been able to make some of the moves that I did in my business.

-If I’d gone straight to the $5,000 or nothing model, I wouldn’t have got all of the experience that I got in the first six months, and the first year, and the first two years of my business, which is now the foundation of this rock solid business that I have today.
+If I’d gone straight to the $5,000 or nothing model, I wouldn’t have got all of the experience that I got in the first six months, the first year, and the first two years of my business – which is now the foundation of this rock-solid business that I have today.

-So yes, pricing does give a reflection of your experience and your expertise and your credibility.
-But I don’t want you to drive yourself up to a price point that puts you in wobble mode, robs you of the opportunity to work with a bunch of clients and build your confidence, and achieving that real deep knowing within that you know your stuff, you can get the outcomes, and you are here to stay with a sustainable business.
+Pricing does give a reflection of your experience and your expertise and your credibility, but I don’t want you to drive yourself up to a price point that puts you in wobble mode, robs you of the opportunity to work with a bunch of clients and build your confidence, and achieving that real deep knowing within that you know your stuff, you can get the outcomes, and you are here to stay with a sustainable business.